-Now, I wake up to Adams’ 5:30 alarm and lay in a stupor for 10 to 20 minutes while he gets ready for work.
+Now, I wake up to my partner's 5:30 alarm and lay in a stupor for 10 to 20 minutes while he gets ready for work.
 This is where I intend on spending time reading, but I’m not there yet.

 We then go to the kitchen, and I delight in spending time with him over breakfast sandwiches before he leaves for work at 6:30.